 By restricting to particular subclasses of linear constraints, it is possible to obtain domains that are simpler and computationally more efficient than the one of convex polyhedra.
-One possibility, which has a long tradition in computer science [20], is to only consider potential constraints, also known as bounded differences: these are restricted to take the form $v_i - v_j \leq d$ or $\pm v_i \leq d$, where v_i and v_i are variables and d, the inhomogeneous term, belongs to some computable number family.
-Systems of bounded differences have been used by the artificial intelligence community as a way to reason about temporal quantities [1,37], as well as by the model checking community as an efficient yet precise way to model and propagate timing requirements during the verification of various kinds of concurrent systems [38.64].
-In the abstract interpretation field, the idea of using an abstract domain of bounded differences was put forward in [6] and the first fully developed application of bounded differences in this field can be found in [80].
-Possible representations for finite systems of bounded differences are matrix-like data structures called difference-bound matrices (DBM) [20] and weighted graphs called constraint networks [37].
+One possibility, which has a long tradition in computer science [21], is to only consider potential constraints, also known as bounded differences: these are restricted to take the form $v_i - v_i \leq d$ or $\pm v_i \leq d$ , where $v_i$ and $v_i$ are variables and d, the inhomogeneous term, belongs to some computable number family.
+Systems of bounded differences have been used by the artificial intelligence community as a way to reason about temporal quantities [1,38], as well as by the model checking community as an efficient yet precise way to model and propagate timing requirements during the verification of various kinds of concurrent systems [39.65].
+In the abstract interpretation field, the idea of using an abstract domain of bounded differences was put forward in [6] and the first fully developed application of bounded differences in this field can be found in [81].
+Possible representations for finite systems of bounded differences are matrix-like data structures called difference-bound matrices (DBM) [21] and weighted graphs called constraint networks [38].
 These representations, however, have a "syntactic" nature: they encode sets of constraints rather than geometric shapes.
-As pointed out in [10] this nature has several drawbacks, the most important one being that natural extrapolation operators do not provide a convergence guarantee, that is, they are not widenings.
-This results into an extra burden on the client application, which has to take into account the implementation details and use the domain elements with care so as to avoid non-termination of the analysis.
+As pointed out in [10], this has several drawbacks, the most important one being that natural extrapolation operators do not provide a convergence guarantee, that is, they are not widenings.
+This places an extra burden on the client application, which has to take into account the implementation details and use the domain elements with care so as to avoid non-termination of the analysis.

 In order to overcome the difficulties mentioned above and to continue pursuing a complete separation between interface (which must be natural and easy to use) and implementation (which must be efficient and robust), the Parma Polyhedra Library offers the "semantic" domain of bounded difference shapes.
-A bounded difference shape is nothing but a geometric shape, that is, a convex polyhedron: its internal representation needs not concern (and, in fact, is completely hidden from) the client application.
-The class template implementing this domain in the PPL is BD_Shape<T>, where the class template type parameter T defines the family of numbers that are used to (correctly) approximate the inhomogeneous terms of bounded differences.
+A bounded difference shape is nothing but a geometric shape, that is, a convex polyhedron: its internal representation need be of no concern to (and, in fact, is completely hidden from) the client application.
+The class template implementing this domain in the PPL is BD\Shape<T>, where the class template type parameter T defines the family of numbers that are used to (correctly) approximate the inhomogeneous terms of bounded differences.
 The value of T may be one of the following:

-- a bounded precision native integer type (that is, from signed char to long long and from int8_t to int64_t); - a bounded precision floating point type (float, double or long double); - an unbounded integer or rational type, as provided by GMP (mpz_class or mpq_class).
+- a bounded precision native integer type (that is, from signed char to long long and from int8\t to int64\t); - a bounded precision floating point type (float, double or long double); - an unbounded integer or rational type, as provided by GMP (mpz\class or mpq\class).

-Among other things, PPL's BD_Shape<T> offers the proper widening operator defined in [10] and a user interface that matches the interfaces of the general polyhedra classes C_Polyhedron and NNC_Polyhedron.
+Among other things, PPL's BD\Shape<T> offers the proper widening operator defined in [10] and a user interface that matches the interfaces of the general polyhedra classes C\Polyhedron and NNC\Polyhedron.